-In her research she has mostly focused on security, ethno-nationalism, post-war reparations, as well as community-building, identity and memory in the former Yugoslavia and Central Europe.
-She has authored several studies on identity politics (including Post-War Ethno-National Identities of Young People in Bosnia and Herzegovina, 2012) and retributive transitional justice in several academic journals (most recent for the Journal of Peacebuilding & Development).
-Her latest book The Struggle for Redress: Victim Capital in Bosnia and Herzegovina, 2020, is out now with Palgrave Macmillan.
+I have authored several studies on identity politics (including Post-War Ethno-National Identities of Young People in Bosnia and Herzegovina, 2012) and retributive transitional justice in several academic journals (most recent for the Journal of Peacebuilding & Development).

-Jessie previously worked at the International Criminal Tribunal for the former Yugoslavia, the Organization for Security and Cooperation in Europe in Bosnia and Herzegovina, and the Balkan Investigative Reporting Network in Sarajevo and Belgrade.
-She has also worked as an advisor for several UK-based consultancies and charities on issues such as gender-based violence, the rule of law and free media.
-She is a member of the UK’s Stabilization Unit.
+I previously worked at the International Criminal Tribunal for the former Yugoslavia, the Organization for Security and Cooperation in Europe in Bosnia and Herzegovina, and the Balkan Investigative Reporting Network in Sarajevo and Belgrade.
+I have also worked as an advisor for several UK-based consultancies and charities on issues such as gender-based violence, the rule of law and free media.
+I am a member of the UK’s Stabilization Unit.
+I have collaborated with a range of research institutions, including the Czech Academy of Sciences, the London School of Economics (LSEE-E) and Goldsmiths where I taught a course on memory and justice in post-conflict societies.

-Jessie has collaborated with a range of research institutions, including the Czech Academy of Sciences, the London School of Economics (LSEE-E) and Goldsmiths University where she has taught a course on memory and justice in post-war societies.
-She holds a DPhil in Politics (2018) and MPhil in Russian and East European Studies (2011), both from from the University of Oxford (St Antony’s College).
-She also holds an MRes in Government from the London School of Economics.
+I hold a DPhil in Politics (2018) and MPhil in Russian and East European Studies (2011), both from from the University of Oxford (St Antony’s College), and an MRes in Government from the London School of Economics.